global-input/content-transfer-example/README.md

 npm i @bit/globalinput.web.global-input-connect
 ```

-The example also use a button that allows you to copy content of a text field into your clipboard:
+The ```clipboard-copy-button``` dependency provides a button that can copy content of a text field into clipboard:

 ```
 npm i @bit/globalinput.web.clipboard-copy-button
 ```

-After that, the [src/App.js](https://github.com/global-input/content-transfer-example/blob/master/src/App.js) is modified to implement the logic of a text editor using the ```textarea``` element and the mobile logic for transfer content between the Global Input App and the application.
+Finally, the generated ```App.js``` is modified to implement the logic of a text editor and the mobile logic for transfer content between the Global Input App and the application.
+The [src/App.js](https://github.com/global-input/content-transfer-example/blob/master/src/App.js) contains all the logic.

 Lastly run the app in the development mode using 'npm run' or 'yarn' command:<br>